dhruvparmar2310/ReactJS/WebPack/README.md

 Now run again `npm run build`, you will be able to see the changes.
 You will find your code is optimized.
 Now try to find `pestryCake` function in your `bundle.js` file in your text-editior, there is nothing like `pestryCake` in it.

 ## Production :
+The few things which must do in **production** mode.
+It mainly focuses on '**bundled files**'.

 > Refer this blog for [Production](./Production/README.md) | Webpack

 ## Lazy Loading :
+Lazy loading is one of the most common design patterns used in web and mobile development.
+It is widely used with frameworks like Angular and React to increase an application's performance by reducing initial loading time.

 > Refer this blog for more information of [Lazy Loading](./LazyLoading/README.md) | Webpack